sangafabrice/process-inspector-mvc/README.md

 The method **Display()** starts the timer and opens the dialogue box.
 The timer stops when the dialogue box closes. **Dispose()** releases resources.

-Here is the link to the demo of the View [on YouTube](https://youtu.be/2To7t4ZtoW0).
+Here is the link to the demo of the View [on YouTube](https://youtu.be/2To7t4ZtoW0). :film_strip:
 <br>
 <br>